dante4rt/particle-testnet-bot/README.md

 4. **Prepare private keys:**

-   - Edit `privateKeys.json` to include your Ethereum private keys as an array of strings.
+   - Create/edit `privateKeys.json` to include your Ethereum private keys as an array of strings.

 ## Usage